imeshujith/ChatQueueSystem/README.md

 ## Configuration

 ## Notes
 - If you encounter `Queue is full.
-Chat refused.`, ensure the database is empty or increase queue limits in your code.
+Chat refused.`, ensure the database is empty or set OFFICE_END_HOUR properly.

 ## Project Structure
 - `ChatQueueSystem.API/` - Main API project